avm-collection/avm/README.md

 	</a>
 </p>

-A simple unfinished stack based virtual machine written in C.
+A simple stack based virtual machine written in C.

 ## Table of contents
 * [Write a program](#write-a-program)